Privacy Virtual Cards

 With the base tier, which is free for domestic transactions, you can generate up to 12 virtual cards a month.
 You can also set spending limits, pause or close the cards, and use the browser extension and mobile app.

-In case you need additional features, such as more virtual cards, cashback, priority support, or dedicated account management, consider going with the Pro ($10/month) or Premium ($25/month) plans.
+In case you need additional features, such as more virtual cards, cashback, or priority support, consider going with the Pro ($10/month) or Premium ($25/month) plans.

 Privacy — Seamless & Secure Online Card Payments